History of pharmacy: Asia

+Japan

 In Japan, at the end of the Asuka period (538–710) and the early Nara period (710–794), the men who fulfilled roles similar to those of modern pharmacists were highly respected.
 The place of pharmacists in society was expressly defined in the Taihō Code (701) and re-stated in the Yōrō Code (718).
 Ranked positions in the pre-Heian Imperial court were established; and this organizational structure remained largely intact until the Meiji Restoration (1868).
 In this highly stable hierarchy, the pharmacists—and even pharmacist assistants—were assigned status superior to all others in health-related fields such as physicians and acupuncturists.
 In the Imperial household, the pharmacist was even ranked above the two personal physicians of the Emperor.

 Middle Ages

 Middle East

 In Baghdad the first pharmacies, or drug stores, were established in 754, under the Abbasid Caliphate during the Islamic Golden Age.
 By the ninth century, these pharmacies were state-regulated.

 The advances made in the Middle East in botany and chemistry led medicine in medieval Islam substantially to develop pharmacology.
-Muhammad ibn Zakarīya Rāzi (Rhazes) (865-915), for instance, acted to promote the medical uses of chemical compounds.
-Abu al-Qasim al-Zahrawi (Abulcasis) (936-1013) pioneered the preparation of medicines by sublimation and distillation.
+Muhammad ibn Zakarīya Rāzi (Rhazes) (865–915), for instance, acted to promote the medical uses of chemical compounds.
+Abu al-Qasim al-Zahrawi (Abulcasis) (936–1013) pioneered the preparation of medicines by sublimation and distillation.
 His Liber servitoris is of particular interest, as it provides the reader with recipes and explains how to prepare the "simples" from which were compounded the complex drugs then generally used.
-Sabur Ibn Sahl (d.
+Shapur ibn Sahl (d.
 869), was, however, the first physician to initiate a pharmacopoeia, describing a large variety of drugs and remedies for ailments.
-Al-Biruni (973-1050) wrote one of the most valuable Islamic works on pharmacology entitled Kitab al-Saydalah (The Book of Drugs), where he gave detailed knowledge of the properties of drugs and outlined the role of pharmacy and the functions and duties of the pharmacist.
+Al-Biruni (973–1050) wrote one of the most valuable Islamic works on pharmacology entitled Kitab al-Saydalah (The Book of Drugs), where he gave detailed knowledge of the properties of drugs and outlined the role of pharmacy and the functions and duties of the pharmacist.

 Ibn Sina (Avicenna), too, described no less than 700 preparations, their properties, mode of action and their indications.
 He devoted in fact a whole volume to simple drugs in The Canon of Medicine.
-Of great impact were also the works by al-Maridini of Baghdad and Cairo, and Ibn al-Wafid (1008–1074), both of which were printed in Latin more than fifty times, appearing as De Medicinis universalibus et particularibus by `Mesue' the younger, and the Medicamentis Simplicibus by `Abenguefit'.
+Of great impact were also the works by al-Maridini of Baghdad and Cairo, and Ibn al-Wafid (1008–1074), both of which were printed in Latin more than fifty times, appearing as De Medicinis universalibus et particularibus by 'Mesue' the younger, and the Medicamentis Simplicibus by 'Abenguefit'.
 Peter of Abano (1250–1316) translated and added a supplement to the work of al-Maridini under the title De Veneris.
 Al-Muwaffaq's contributions in the field are also pioneering.
 Living in the tenth century, he wrote The Foundations of the True Properties of Remedies, amongst others describing arsenious oxide, and being acquainted with silicic acid.
 He made clear distinction between sodium carbonate and potassium carbonate, and drew attention to the poisonous nature of copper compounds, especially copper vitriol, and also lead compounds.
 He also describes the distillation of sea-water for drinking.